-I am an Assistant Professor in the Tilburg Center for Logic and Philosophy of Science, and in the Department of Philosophy at Tilburg University.
+I am an Associate Professor in the Tilburg Center for Logic, Ethics, and Philosophy of Science, and in the Department of Philosophy at Tilburg University.

 Click here for my Google scholar page.